Form 24Q: TDS Return on Salary Payment

 Q2.
 What is the purpose of Form 24Q?

-For the TDS deducted on salary under Section 192 of the Income Tax Act, 1961, Form 24Q is utilised to prepare eTDS returns.
+For the TDS deducted on salary under Section 192 of the Income Tax Act, 1961, Form 24Q is utilized to prepare eTDS returns.
 The deductor is required to submit it on a quarterly basis.
 It includes information about salaries paid and the amount of TDS that the business withholds from the employees.

 Q3.
 What is the amount paid or credited in form 24Q?